-2.1 Reporting Period: April 2023 to March 2024
+2.1 Reporting Period: April 2024 to March 2025

-This report summarizes the implementation of the measures identified in the ATIP to fulfil EAC condition 54 from April 2023 through March 2024.
-This is the ninth annual report.
+This report summarizes the implementation of the measures identified in the ATIP to fulfil EAC condition 54 from April 2024 through March 2025.
 In some cases, consultation and engagement with Indigenous Nations on measures described in the ATIP that took place prior to this period are also summarized here for context.